-Note for Women's Preventive Care shown above: Contraceptives mandated by the Women's Preventive Services provision of PPACA, are covered at 100% for certain generic products and brand products.
-All other contraceptive products are not covered.
+Note for Prescription Drugs shown above: Contraceptives, mandated by the Women's Preventive Services provision of PPACA, are covered at 100% when obtained from an In-Network Pharmacy or In-Network Mail Order Pharmacy for certain generic products and brand products.
+All other contraceptive products are covered at standard cost-sharing as reflected in this Schedule of Covered Services.